Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec.md

 ##### `200 OK`

-Returns the same response as the get teams route for the newly created team.
+Returns the same response as the "Get a Team" route for the newly created team.

 ##### `400 BAD REQUEST`